firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 He was kind enough to leave the crackers, which I sorely needed.
 The noodles, pulled by hand and drowned in crab broth, were astonishingly good.

 As good as the noodles were, the Crooked Dragon was having a slow night.
-The merchant and her husband who had been eating when I came in soon got up to leave, calling merry goodbyes back to the kitchen, and for a short time, we were alone.
+The merchant and her husband, who had been eating when I came in, soon got up to leave, calling merry goodbyes back to the kitchen, and for a short time we were alone.
 I considered bringing up my business then, but the soup was quite good, and after we began, I thought that there would not be much time left for food.

 I was wondering whether the straw mushrooms at the bottom of the broth would be more or less spicy than the rest when the door pushed open and another customer walked in.